-If you would like CCC activity events to also appear in the macOS Notification Center, click on the Activity tab header, then click on the icon to reveal the Activity tab settings.
+If you would like CCC activity events to also appear in the macOS Notification Center, click on the Activity tab header, then click on the click on

 You can specify an alert level for each activity type:

 - Do not send: These events aren't sent to Notification Center at all. - Passive: The event will be added to the Notification Center list, but no alert will be presented and no sound will be played. - Active: The event will be added to the Notification Center list and a notification will be presented, but no sound will be played. - Critical: The event will be added to the Notification Center list, a notification will be presented, and the Notification Center alert sound will be played.